Holic75/Baldurs-gate-dnd-3.5/README.md

 Area of Effect: 1 creature
 Saving Throw: None

-By casting this spell and laying her hand upon a creature, the priest causes 14 points of wound or other injury damage to the creature's body to be healed.
-This healing cannot affect creatures without corporeal bodies, nor can it cure wounds of creatures not living or of extraplanar origin.
+By casting this spell and laying <PRO_HISHER> hand upon a creature, the priest causes 14 points of wound or other injury damage to the creature's body to be healed.
 Curing is permanent only insofar as the creature does not sustain further damage; caused wounds will heal—or can be cured—just as any normal injury.
+Since undead are powered by negative energy, this spell deals damage to them instead of curing their wounds.
+An undead creature can apply spell resistance, and can attempt a savingthrow vs. Spell to take half damage.

 #### Cause Moderate Wounds (Cleric)
 (Necromancy)